machingclee/machingclee.github.io/static/media/265-role-and-account-management.d9e68050.md

 REVOKE USAGE ON SCHEMA public FROM testuser;
 DROP USER IF EXISTS testuser;
 ```

+- Lines 4-7 should be executed one by one.
+Running in batch may fail.

 #### Useful SQL for Querying Users and Their Priviledges
 ##### View a list of Database Users